Homemade Taco Seasoning Recipe

 - cumin

-- smoked paprika – brings a nice smoky flavor to the mix, but regular paprika or ancho pepper can be substituted.
+- smoked paprika – regular paprika or ancho pepper can be used as well

 - oregano